Patsy Hazlewood

-Patsy Hazlewood (born November 19, 1949) is an American politician and a Republican member of the Tennessee House of Representatives, representing District 27 since January 8, 2014.
+Patsy Hazlewood (born November 19, 1949) is an American politician who was a Republican member of the Tennessee House of Representatives, representing District 27 from January 8, 2014 to 2024.

+In 2023, Hazlewood supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.

 Background

 Hazlewood had an extensive background in business prior to politics, retiring from AT&T, the Tennessee Department of Economic and Community Development, and as Director of CapitalMark Bank & Trust.

 Education

 Hazlewood received a Bachelor of Science degree in 1973 from Middle Tennessee State University in Physics and Secondary Education.

+Electoral history

+2014 election

+Hazlewood filed to run for the Tennessee House District 27 in 2014.
+She prevailed over fellow Republicans Tommy Wrangle and Charlie White in the primaries, and went on to easily defeat Democrat Eric McRoy in the general election.

+2016 election

+Facing no challenger in the primary, Hazlewood ran against Democrat Steve Gordon and defeated him with 72.1% of the vote.

-2018 Election
+2018 election

 The following are the results for the 2018 District 27 Election: